 This blissful situation turned into a lively romp as the wind built, cracking along at 6-7 knots.
 This was surprisingly (given experiences up to now) sustained until 23.15 as we approached the Cape at the ‘heel’.
 The wind then dropped away and it was on with the engine – supplied from the second tank.

 There was more proof that there are tides and currents in the Med as we experienced a 1 ½ knot adverse current at the Cape.
-1 ½ miles from the Cape, the wind built again (quite usual around headlands) to F6/7 and keeping a good lookout, there was nothing showing on AIS and no visible navigation lights.
-Imagine my surprise when a powerful light was shone out of the blackness directly at Hejira from about 30 metres off the beam!
+1 ½ miles from the Cape, the wind built again (quite usual around headlands) to F6/7 and keeping a good lookout, there was nothing showing on AIS and no visible navigation lights against the lights ashore.
+Imagine my surprise when a powerful spotlight was shone out of the blackness directly at Hejira from about 30 metres off the beam!
 This was a frightening experience and very telling in the context of my mission.

-Dawn found us motoring tight into a light wind with one reef left in the main from the overnight shenanigans.
+Dawn found Hejira motoring into a light wind with one reef left in the main from the overnight shenanigans.
 We had, at least turned North and Venice showed as 415 miles away as the crow flies.

 Rigging the washing machine to deal with a build-up of dirty clothes got me thinking.
 It’s warm, I am in the middle of nowhere, I am on my own so there is no one to offend or disgust, why bother with clothes at all?
 Clothes only create washing – no clothes, no washing!